avatao/blog.avatao.com/_posts/2018-11-27-Smart-Contract-Security.md

 [1] Atzei, N., Bartoletti, M., Cimoli, T.: A survey of attacks on Ethereum smart contracts (SoK).
 In: Proceedings of the 6th International Conference on Principles of Security and Trust (POST). pp. 164–186.
 Springer (April 2017)

 [2] Parizi, R.M., Dehghantanha, A., Choo, K.K.R., Singh, A.: Empirical vulnerability analysis of automated smart contracts security testing on blockchains.
 In: 28th Annual International Conference on Computer Science and Software Engineering (CASCON) (2018)

+## About Avatao

+We teach cybersecurity.
+Our online learning platform of **cybersecurity trainings** offer more than 600 hands-on security challenges and security tutorials in several topics - for example [Ethereum smart contracts](https://platform.avatao.com/paths/5bcdd82b-22c0-4146-9662-cb1533a97b36/info).